michaelfeil/DeepEmbeddingAPI/readme.md

+# Paper "Enhancing privacy and security in Computer Vision by exposing Deep Learning Embeddings as API"
-# Project for Course "Current Topics at System Security Fall 21" at Technical University of Denmark
+### Project for Course "Current Topics at System Security Fall 21" at Technical University of Denmark

 ## 1.1 Installation
 Have [conda](https://docs.anaconda.com/anaconda/install/linux/) installed.